General prohibition on guns in schools and campuses

 This law provides public colleges and universities with only some discretion to establish “reasonable” rules, regulations, or other provisions regarding concealed carry by license holders on the institution’s campus or premises, so long as these rules do not generally prohibit or have the effect of generally prohibiting license holders from carrying concealed handguns on campus.9 If a public college or university prohibits concealed carry in a portion of the campus, such as a dorm building or classroom, Texas law requires that institution to provide effective notice of that restriction.10

-Private or independent institutions of higher education may still regulate or prohibit the concealed carrying of firearms on their campuses, any grounds or building on which an activity sponsored by the institution is being conducted, or a passenger transportation vehicle owned by the institution, but only after consulting with students, staff, and faculty of the institution.4 Additionally public colleges and universities are authorized to establish reasonable rules, regulations, or other provisions regarding the carrying of concealed handguns by license holders on the campus or premises of the institution so long as they do no not generally prohibit or have the effect of generally prohibiting license holders from carrying concealed handguns on the campus of the institution.5If the institution prohibits concealed carry in a portion of the campus, the institution must provide effective notice with respect to that portion.6
+Private or independent institutions of higher education have more discretion and control over their own campuses, and may regulate or outright prohibit people from carrying concealed firearms on their campuses, any grounds or building on which an activity sponsored by the institution is being conducted, or a passenger transportation vehicle owned by the institution, but only after consulting with students, staff, and faculty of the institution.11

 - Tex.
 Educ.
 Code § 37.0815 (as amended by 2017 TX SB 1566, Section 13.